Datatypes

 Examples

-Valid values for an approach's uuid attribute.
+Valid values for a Trail's uuid attribute.

 "90c0ab19-b6ff-4645-b00c-0364042d77fe"